felixlinker/diem-unified-charter/diem-unified-charter.md

 - Define reusable format(s) for Digital Emblems
 - Define validation mechanism(s) for Digital Emblems
-- Define discovery of Digital Emblems for Digital Assets
+- Define discovery of Digital Emblems for Digitally-Discovered Assets
-- Define discovery of Digital Emblems for Physical Assets
+- Define discovery of Digital Emblems for Physically-Discovered Assets

-### BoF v2 discussion TODO: should this WG adopt both digital and physical assets?
+**BoF v2 discussion TODO: should this WG adopt both digital and physical assets?**

 It is not typical for IETF work to address the expectations of entities that are legally responsible for determining if a standard is suitable for a given use